EndPointCorp/end-point-blog/2017/05/30/recognizing-handwritten-digits-quick.html.md

 A good introduction to computer vision techniques is a book by J. R Parker - “Algorithms for Image Processing and Computer Vision”.
 I encourage the reader to buy that book.
 I took some ideas from it while having fun with my own solution to the challenge.

-The book outlines the ideas revolving around computing image profiles — for each side.
+The book outlines the ideas revolving around computing image profiles—​for each side.
 For each row of pixels, a number representing the distance of the first pixel from the edge is computed.
 This way we’re getting our first independent variables.
 To capture even more information about digit shapes, we’ll also capture the differences between consecutive row values as well as their global maxima and minima.
 We’ll also compute the width of the shape for each row.

 Because the handwritten digits vary greatly in their thickness, we will first preprocess the images to detect so-called skeletons of the digit.
 The skeleton is an image representation where the thickness of the shape has been reduced to just one.